The Gophers totaled 283 Academic All-Big Ten honorees for the 2015-16 academic year.

 2013-14: Spent the season training with the U.S. Women's National Team and competed in the 2014 Winter Olympic Games with the U.S. Olympic Women's Ice Hockey Team, earning silver • recorded six points (3g-3a) and played in five games in the Olympics.

-2012-13 • Junior Season: Named Patty Kazmaier Memorial Award winner, USA Hockey Bob Allen Women's Player of the Year, ACHA/CCM Hockey First Team All-American, USCHO.com Co-Player of the Year, WCHA Player of the Year • named to All-USCHO.com First Team and All-WCHA First Team • named WCHA Scoring champion with 75 points in conference games • named to All-WCHA Academic Team • appeared in 37 of 41 games • led the nation in scoring with a career-high 101 points (46g-55a) • became only fourth player in NCAA history to reach 100 points in a season • became the 24th player in NCAA history to reach 200 career points and only the ninth to do so in three seasons • posted a plus/minus ratio of +71 • tallied five points (2g-3a) in an 11-0 win over Colgate (Sept.
+2012-13 • Junior Season: Named Patty Kazmaier Memorial Award winner, USA Hockey Bob Allen Women's Player of the Year, ACHA/CCM Hockey First Team All-American, USCHO.com Co-Player of the Year, WCHA Player of the Year • named to All-USCHO.com First Team and All-WCHA First Team • named WCHA Scoring champion with 75 points in conference games • named to WCHA All-Academic Team and Academic All-Big Ten Team • appeared in 37 of 41 games • led the nation in scoring with a career-high 101 points (46g-55a) • became only fourth player in NCAA history to reach 100 points in a season • became the 24th player in NCAA history to reach 200 career points and only the ninth to do so in three seasons • posted a plus/minus ratio of +71 • tallied five points (2g-3a) in an 11-0 win over Colgate (Sept.
 29) • named WCHA Offensive Player of the Week after recording six points (3g-3a) in sweep over Colgate (Sept.
 28-29) • recorded two goals and two assists in a 7-1 win over St. Cloud State (Oct.
 5) • had five points (3g-2a) in sweep of St. Lawrence (Oct.
 12-13) • notched four points (1g-3a) in 7-2 home win over Ohio State (Oct.
 19) • recorded sixth career hat trick in 8-0 defeat of OSU (Oct.
 20) • scored two goals and had an assist in 4-2 triumph over North Dakota (Oct.
 28) • tabbed WCHA Offensive Player of the Week after recording four points (1g-3a) against Minnesota Duluth (Nov.
 2-3) • tallied five points (2g-3a) in 9-1 win over Minnesota State (Nov.
 17) • had five points (2g-3a) in 10-2 win over New Hampshire (Nov.
 24) • tallied an empty-net goal in 2-0 win over Wisconsin (Dec.
 2) • recorded seventh career hat trick in 5-0 win over Bemidji State (Dec.
 8) • named WCHA Co-Offensive Player of the Week after recording a career-high 10 points (6g-4a) against North Dakota (Jan.
 11-12), including scoring her eighth career hat trick • tallied fourth hat trick of the season in 8-1 win over Minnesota State (Jan.
 18) and began a six-game goal streak • recorded her 200th career point with three assists against MSU (Jan.
 19) • named WCHA Offensive Player of the Week for seven-point (3g-4a) series against the Mavericks (Jan.
 18-19) • had four assists in series sweep of Wisconsin (Jan.
 25-27) • received WCHA Offensive Player of the Week honors (Feb.
 6) for recording eight points (3g-5a) against UMD (Feb.
 1-2) • had six points (3g-3a) in Ohio State sweep (Feb.
 8-9) • scored three goals and added an assist in series sweep of Bemidji State (Feb.
 15-16) • had a 40-game scoring streak from Feb.
 18, 2012 to March 1, 2013 • recorded an assist in the 2-0 win over North Dakota (March 9) in the WCHA Final Faceoff championship game • recorded a goal and an assist in the Gophers' triple-overtime win over North Dakota (March 16) in the NCAA quarterfinals • named to the NCAA Frozen Four all-tournament team after posting four points (2g-2a) in the national championship win over Boston University (March 24).

-2011-12 • Sophomore Season: Named Patty Kazmaier Memorial Award top-10 finalist, AHCA/CCM Hockey Second Team All-American and All-WCHA Second Team honoree • named to the NCAA Frozen Four All-Tournament team • Academic All-WCHA honoree • led the Gophers with 80 points and finished fourth nationally averaging 1.95 points per game while playing in all 41 games • scored the team's first goal of the season and added two assists against Union (Sept.
+2011-12 • Sophomore Season: Named Patty Kazmaier Memorial Award top-10 finalist, AHCA/CCM Hockey Second Team All-American and All-WCHA Second Team honoree • named to the NCAA Frozen Four All-Tournament team • WCHA All-Academic and Academic All-Big Ten honoree • led the Gophers with 80 points and finished fourth nationally averaging 1.95 points per game while playing in all 41 games • scored the team's first goal of the season and added two assists against Union (Sept.
 30) • scored a natural hat trick in 8-0 win over St. Cloud State (Oct.
 8) • recorded a goal and an assist in a 3-2 win over the No. 1 Badgers (Oct.
 16) • assisted all four Gopher goals in a 4-1 victory over Bemidji State (Oct.
 28) • had a goal and two assists in a 3-2 victory over Minnesota Duluth (Nov.
 5) • named WCHA Co-Offensive Player of the Week after scoring seven goals and recording hat tricks in both games against New Hampshire (Nov.
 18-19) • assisted all three of the team's goals in a tie with No. 1 Wisconsin (Jan.
 6) • named WCHA Offensive Player of the Week after collecting eight points at St. Cloud State (Feb.
 3-4), including a six-point effort in an 8-1 win • reached 100 career points with an assist in Minnesota's 6-3 win at Minnesota State (Jan.
 28) to become the fourth player in Gopher history to reach the 100-point milestone as a sophomore • had a hat trick with three goals in Minnesota's 6-0 win over St. Cloud State in the WCHA first round (Feb.
 25) • had two points in NCAA quarterfinal win over North Dakota, including a shorthanded goal (March 10) • scored points in 33 of 41 games • had 25 multi-point games • scored 13 points in seven postseason games, including a three-point performance with a goal and two assists in the NCAA Frozen Four semifinal win over Cornell (March 16) • led the Gophers with a +55 plus-minus rating • finished her sophomore campaign with the second-highest point total by a sophomore in school history (second to only Natalie Darwitz) • ranked third in the Minnesota record book for points in a season with 80 points.

 2010-11 • Freshman Season: Named WCHA Rookie of the Year, All-WCHA Third Team and WCHA All-Rookie Team selection • named to WCHA All-Tournament Team • earned three WCHA Rookie of the Week awards and one WCHA Offensive Player of the Week award • played in 36 games, missing three due to injury • led the Gophers with 19 goals and 31 assists for 50 points • along with teammate Kelly Terry, led WCHA rookies in scoring with 34 points in league games • led the team with 14 multi-point games • tied for second on the team in power-play points (12) • second on the team in plus/minus with a +25 • set a season-high four points in three games • started her Gopher career with six points against Clarkson (Oct.
 1-2) to earn WCHA Rookie of the Week honors • recorded three points (1g-2a) in the 6-2 win over Bemidji State (Dec.
 4) • named WCHA Rookie of the Week after a career-high four-assist performance in 6-2 win over Ohio State • had the first assist on two of the Gophers' three goals against UMD (Jan.
 15) • named WCHA Rookie of the Week after posting three points in series sweep over Minnesota State (Jan.
 7-8) • had a four-point performance in the series sweep over Ohio State (Jan.
 21-22) • recorded seven points against St. Cloud State en route to WCHA Offensive Player of the Week honors (Feb.
 9) • tallied four assists in the series sweep over Bemidji State (Feb.
 11-12) • netted first career hat trick in the 4-2 WCHA Final Face-off semifinal win over Minnesota Duluth (March 4) • tallied an assist in the WCHA Final Face-off championship game against Wisconsin (March 5) and was named to the WCHA all-tournament team.